FDR Drive: History

+20th century

 A shorefront parkway in Manhattan along the East River was first proposed by Manhattan Borough President Julius Miller in 1929.
 The 3.5 mi parkway would extend from South Street to 54th Street.
 The first sections of the East River Drive were constructed in the 1930s and were designed by Robert Moses.
 Moses faced the difficulties of building a parkway/boulevard combination along the East River while minimizing disruptions to residents.
 Many property owners along the East River Drive, especially in Midtown, opposed the boulevard unless noise mitigation measures were added.
 The section from 125th Street and the Triborough Bridge ramp south to 92nd Street was completed in 1936.
 The sections from 92nd Street down to Battery Park (with the exception of a section from 42nd to 49th Streets, located underneath the headquarters of the United Nations) were built as a boulevard running at street level.
 The first "downtown" section of the boulevard, between Grand and 12th Streets, was completed in June 1937.
 Two more downtown sections, from 12th to 14th Streets and then from 14th to 18th Streets, were opened in 1939.
 A short connector from Grand to Montgomery Street was completed in May 1940, which meant that the boulevard was now continuous from Montgomery to 30th Streets.
 The next month, a large stretch from 49th to 92nd Streets opened.
 By this point, the only contiguous section that remained to be completed was the stretch between 30th and 49th Streets.
+The section of the East River Drive from 23rd to 34th Streets was completed in October 1941.
+Known as the Bristol Basin, this section was built on wartime rubble dumped by cargo ships returning from Bristol, England, during World War II.
+The German Luftwaffe bombed Bristol heavily.
+After delivering war supplies to the British, the ships' crews loaded rubble onto the ships for ballast, then sailed back to New York, where construction crews made use of it.
+On June 29, 1942, a plaque commemorating the use of rubble was dedicated by Mayor Fiorello LaGuardia, and is currently installed at the Waterside Plaza complex.
+The final part of the original boulevard, between 34th and 49th Streets, opened in May 1942.
+Construction of this segment required modifications to the elevators and underground carriers that transported coal and ash between barges docked in the East River and the Waterside Generating Station and Kips Bay Steam Plant.